UnitTestBot/jacodb/design.md

 Entry point for both of them is `JcClasspath`.

-`JcClassTypeRef#methods` returns:
+`JcClassType#methods` contains:
 - **all** public/protected/private methods of enclosing class
-- all visible methods from inheritors
+- all compile time visible methods from ancestors
 - **only** constructors methods from declaring class

-- `JcClassTypeRef#fields` returns:
+`JcClassType#fields` contains:
 - **all** public/protected/private fields of enclosing class
-- all visible fields from inheritors
+- all compile time visible fields from ancestors

 ## Loading bytecode